 Where a single publication may contain references to credentials conferred by a number of organizations, BCG suggests a notice like the following be included in the front matter, acknowledging intellectual property rights in credential designations of each body:

-Genealogical Credentials: The words Certified Genealogist and its acronym, CG, are registered certification marks, and the designations Certified Genealogical Lecturer and its acronym, CGL, are service marks of the Board for Certification of Genealogists®.
-Accredited Genealogist and AG are certification marks of the International Commission for Accreditation of Professional Genealogists.
+Genealogical Credentials: CG and Certified Genealogist are registered service marks of the Board for Certification of Genealogists®.
+CGL, Certified Genealogical Lecturer, CGG and Certified Genetic Genealogist are common law service marks of the Board for Certification of Genealogists.
+Accredited Genealogist and AG are registered service marks of the International Commission for Accreditation of Professional Genealogists.
 Individuals are licensed to use the credential designations after meeting the competency standards of those organizations.
-FASG designates fellows of the American Society of Genealogists, an honorary society limited to fifty living members chosen for the quality of their published genealogical scholarship.
-Fellowship in other societies awarded on the basis of scholarship, rather than service or support to the society, may also be recognized by a postnominal designation incorporating the society’s initials.
+FASG identifies fellows of the American Society of Genealogists, an honorary society limited to fifty living members chosen for the quality of their published genealogical scholarship.
+Fellowship in other societies awarded based on scholarship, rather than service or support to the society, may also be recognized by a postnominal designation incorporating the society’s initials.

 In cases where only BCG-credentialed individuals are cited the notice may be shortened as:

-The proper use of our credentials by board certificants will strengthen our marks and reduce the workload of our Intellectual Property Committee that polices the proper use by our certificants and third parties.
+The proper use of BCG’s credentials by board certificants will strengthen its marks and reduce the workload of BCG’s Intellectual Property Committee that polices the proper use by BCG’s certificants and third parties.

 Use by BCG Associates